What is Cloudflare and Complete Cloudflare installation tutorial

 On the next screen, you can configure some basic settings for how it works.

-If you want to use SSL / HTTPS, you must select the Full option.
+If you want to use SSL / HTTPS, select the Full option.
 This method increases the traffic security on your website and allows you to see the green lock of the client browser.

 After making the changes, click Done.